keesing-technologies/iOSSdk/README.md

 Note: the selection of the document type is critical for correctly detecting the right document proportions in an image.
 It does make a difference to search for a _TD1_ or _TD3_ document.

 The capturing process consists of two sub steps.
-First the user takes an image, wether automatically or manually (after the automatic process took too long).
-Second the user reviews the found document and is able to correct it if needed.
+First the user takes an image, whether automatically or manually (after the automatic process took too long).
+Second the user reviews the found document and can correct it if needed.
 The better the cropping result, the better the verification of the document will perform.

 Also note, that the last two steps are optional.
 It is possible to configure the _UIViewController_ to